MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-teradata-server.md

 	If you have a gzipped tar file, you should unpack the file as follows (be sure you have downloaded the file to a writable directory, such as /tmp):

-		tar zxvf MRS80TERA.tar.gz
+		tar -zxf en_r_server_901_for_teradata_x64_9649029.gz

+		This creates the directory MRS90Teradata
+		This is where the you can find the libstdc++6-5.3.1.x86_64.rpm (dependency discussed above).
+If you cannot install this rpm MRS 9.0.1 will not work.

+		Agree to license agreements:
+		/MRS90Teradata/ MRO_EULA.txt
+		/MRS90Teradata/ MRO_EULA.txt

   5. Copy the following files to the Customer Mode directory (which you may need to create) */var/opt/teradata/customermodepkgs:*

-		[for SLES10 systems]
-		MRO-for-MRS-8.0.0-SLES10.x86_64.rpm
-		Microsoft-R-Server-8.0.0-TERA14S10.tar.gz

 		[for SLES11 systems]
-		MRO-for-MRS-8.0.0-SLES11.x86_64.rpm
-		Microsoft-R-Server-8.0.0-TERA14S11.tar.gz
+		microsoft-r-open-3.3.2.tar.gz

+		New MRO file name (as downloaded from mran): microsoft-r-open-3.3.2.tar.gz

+		Also need to copy files:
+		MRS90Teradata/RPM/microsoft-r-server-packages-9.0.rpm
+		MRS90Teradata/RPM/microsoft-r-server-teradata-9.0.rpm

-  6. Change directory to the Customer Mode packages directory:
+  6. View and agree to the licenses agreements.

-		cd /var/opt/teradata/customermodepkgs

-  7. Unpack the Microsoft R Server installer distribution file using the tar command as follows:

-		tar -zxf Microsoft-R-Server-8.0.0-TERA14S10.tar.gz

-	or

-		tar -zxf Microsoft-R-Server-8.0.0-TERA14S11.tar.gz

-  8. Change directory to the one directory created in Step 7:

-		cd Microsoft-R-Server-8.0.0-TERA14S10

-	or

-		cd Microsoft-R-Server-8.0.0-TERA14S11

-  9. Run the install script, install.py, as follows:

-		./install.py

-	This script asks you to accept the Microsoft R Server license, and, if you are a Teradata employee, to acknowledge that, if you are installing the software, it is on a system owned by and for the internal use of Teradata Corporation or any of its affiliates.

-  10. Change directory to the Customer Mode packages directory:

-		cd /var/opt/teradata/customermodepkgs

-  11. Point your Java-enabled browser to `https://&lt;HOSTIP&gt;:8443/put` where &lt;HOSTIP&gt; is the IP address of your Teradata data warehouse node and log in to Customer Mode using a *Linux* account such as root (*not* a database account).
+  7. Point your Java-enabled browser to `https://&lt;HOSTIP&gt;:8443/put` where &lt;HOSTIP&gt; is the IP address of your Teradata data warehouse node and log in to Customer Mode using a *Linux* account such as root (*not* a database account).

 To install the Microsoft R Server rpms on all the nodes, do the following: